You’ve bought a few bottles of milk kefir to give it a try. The taste was a-okay, but it didn’t rock your world.

 - Heavy separation, like a layer of liquid on top.

-- The product becoming chunky and difficult to pour, even after shaking the bottle.
+- The product being chunky and difficult to pour, even after shaking the bottle.

 Assuming that it tastes okay, feel free to drink it or use it in any other way.
 If it tastes super sour or just not as good as it should, discard it.

 It makes no sense to force yourself to drink something you find unappealing.
 If your kefir seems okay-ish, but you find its taste way too sour, get rid of it.

 Fresh store-bought milk kefir usually has a pretty uniform and creamy texture.
 Its flavor depends on the variety.
 Plain kefir tastes sweetish-tart, but many brands offer flavored kefir, and each one has its unique taste.

-That being said, kefir is a live product, so the taste, texture, and the level of fizz vary from bottle to bottle.
+That being said, kefir is a live product, so the taste, texture, and level of fizz vary from bottle to bottle.

 Those slight variations are natural and by no means mean the product is bad.
 That’s just the nature of the beast, especially for preservatives-free kefir.

 If you find that a certain bottle seems a bit more tart than what you’re used to, that doesn’t mean it’s spoiled.
-The same is true for thickness, as it also varies a bit batch to batch and season to season.
+The same is true for thickness, as it also varies a bit from batch to batch and season to season.